google-gemini/generative-ai-js/common/api-review/generative-ai-server.api.md

     role: string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "DateTimeStringSchema" is marked as @public, but its signature references "BaseSchema" which is marked as @internal
-//
-// @public
-export interface DateTimeStringSchema extends BaseSchema {
-    // (undocumented)
-    enum?: never;
-    // (undocumented)
-    format: "date-time";
-    // (undocumented)
-    type: typeof SchemaType.STRING;
-}

 // Warning: (ae-incompatible-release-tags) The symbol "EnumStringSchema" is marked as @public, but its signature references "BaseSchema" which is marked as @internal
 //
 // @public